Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: Experiments and Results

 \subsection{HRTF magnitude prediction results}

-The global prediction error distribution is shown in Figure~\ref{fig:LSD_global}, comparing to the original measured HRTF without processing.
+The global prediction error distribution is shown in \cref{fig:LSD_global}, compared to the original measured HRTF without processing.
 Across all the subjects, we achieve mean and standard deviation of ($3.92 \pm 0.83$) dB global LSD for left ears, and ($4.06 \pm 0.78$) dB for right ears, across all source locations and frequencies combined.
-These results out-perform our previous method that used anthropometric data only, which produced global LSD of 4.74dB~\cite{wang2021global}.
+These results outperform some previous method that uses anthropometric data only, which produced a global LSD of 4.74dB~\cite{wang2020global}.
 In certain areas on the ipsilateral side (around +90 degrees in azimuth for the left ear, around +270 degrees for the right ear), the LSD reaches the sub-3dB level.
-For the ipsilateral side, the HRTF magnitudes are generally higher, and the directivity patterns have a distinct main lobe (shown in Figure~\ref{fig:HRTF_SHT_4fig} (a) in brighter color area), which are relatively easier for the SHT coefficients to follow, as well as for the algorithm to learn.
+For the ipsilateral side, the HRTF magnitudes are generally higher, and the directivity patterns have a distinct main lobe (shown in \cref{fig:HRTF_SHT_4fig} (a) in brighter color area), which are relatively easy for the SHT coefficients to follow, as well as for the algorithm to learn.
 The errors peak at low elevation regions, especially for the contralateral side (around +270 degrees in azimuth for the left ear, around +90 degrees for the right ear).
-This might be due to the relatively complex directional patterns in the area where the magnitudes are low (shown in Figure~\ref{fig:HRTF_SHT_4fig} (a) in darker color areas), which adds to the difficulty for the prediction algorithm to learn, especially after the smoothing from the SHT processing.
+This might be due to the relatively complex directional patterns in the area where the magnitudes are low (shown in \cref{fig:HRTF_SHT_4fig} (a) in darker color areas), which adds to the difficulty for the prediction algorithm to learn, especially after the smoothing from the SHT processing.